cisagov/ScubaGear/baselines/sharepoint.md

 External sharing SHALL be restricted to approved external domains and/or users in approved security groups per interagency collaboration needs.

 <!--Policy: MS.SHAREPOINT.1.3v1; Criticality: SHALL -->
-- _Rationale:_ By limiting sharing to domains or approved security groups used for interagency collaboration purposes, administrators prevent sharing with unknown organizations and individuals.
+- _Rationale:_ By limiting sharing to domains or approved security groups used for interagency collaboration purposes, administrators help prevent sharing with unknown organizations and individuals.
 - _Last modified:_ June 2023
 - _Note:_ This policy is only applicable if the external sharing slider on the admin page is set to any value other than **Only People in your organization**.